russsiq/laravel-docs-ru/docs/views.md

     return View::make('greeting', ['name' => 'James']);

 As you can see, the first argument passed to the `view` helper corresponds to the name of the view file in the `resources/views` directory.
 The second argument is an array of data that should be made available to the view.
-In this case, we are passing the `name` variable, which is displayed in the view using [Blade syntax](/docs/{{version}}/blade).
+In this case, we are passing the `name` variable, which is displayed in the view using [Blade syntax](blade.md).

 <a name="nested-view-directories"></a>
-### Nested View Directories
+### Вложенные каталоги шаблонов

 Views may also be nested within subdirectories of the `resources/views` directory.
 "Dot" notation may be used to reference nested views.
 For example, if your view is stored at `resources/views/admin/profile.blade.php`, you may return it from one of your application's routes / controllers like so: